You will sell 100% more if you treat a meeting like a conversation. I know that sounds oversimplified but let me explain how to do this.

 But if it feels all awkward and jilted when you do this or it feels like the tone of the call or prospect changes afterwards – your intuition is spot on – don’t do it.

 And treat it like a normal conversation instead.
 A conversation about uncovering someone’s problem, what they’ve tried to solve their problem before and based on that information – if it’s something you can solve for them moving forward.

 Establishing a flow to your call that feels good to YOU, your audience and results in you winning business is something we focus on in my 6 month Matchmaker Sales Method Mentorship.

 I show solopreneurs who sell a product or service that’s $3,000+ how to 2x-5x their sales without “agitating pain”, pitching or pretending to be someone else.

 I’ll also help tweak your offer to make it irresistible, help clarify marketing messaging (if necessary) and pre-qualification so you get prospects more likely to say “yes” in the first place.
 In addition to helping you craft better questions, overcome objections custom-to-you and use language you feel comfortable with.

 The end result is a custom sales process (no cookie cutter, one-size fits all here) tailored to your personality, product and audience that immediately and predictably converts more sales than anything else out there so you can easily scale your income.

-If this sounds like it could be more effective/comfortable than what you’re doing now, send me a message and we can discuss the details to make sure it’s a fit for you 🙂
+If this sounds like it could be more effective/comfortable than what you’re doing now, please book a call and we can discuss the details to make sure it’s a fit for you 🙂